PADANE

 An agricultural development support project for nutrition and entrepreneurship in Burundi

-In the context of its Multi Annual Country Strategic Plan 2019-2022, the Embassy of the Kingdom of the Netherlands in Burundi requested SNV to co-create and co-design a coherent multi-year project around food and nutrition security called PADANE, the acronym for “Projet d’Appui au Développement Agricole pour la Nutrition et l’Entrepreneuriat”.
-This project will increase resilience of vulnerable rural populations and improve incomes through market linkages and private-sector agribusiness development.
+In the context of its Multi Annual Country Strategic Plan 2019-2022, SNV Burundi is implementing a coherent multi-year project around food and nutrition security called PADANE, the acronym for ‘Projet d’Appui au Développement Agricole pour la Nutrition et l’Entrepreneuriat’, financed by the Embassy of the Kingdom of the Netherlands in Burundi.
+This project will increase the resilience of vulnerable rural populations and improve incomes through market linkages and private-sector agribusiness development.

 Burundi has a diverse agro-ecological landscape that allows the cultivation of a wide variety of agricultural products, particularly for domestic markets in horticulture and commercial crops such as sorghum, passion fruit, and small niche types of crops such as patchouli for essential oils.